Patenting Plants in Europe and the UK

 Further, Article 64(2) EPC and corresponding provisions of national law extend the protection conferred by a process claim to products directly obtained by the claimed process.
 In the case of a method claim to the production of a plant, this is generally taken to mean the plant obtained immediately from the process, e.g. a first-generation transformant.
 It is currently, however, not clear to what extent screening or selection methods offer meaningful direct product protection.
 A claim to screening for a particular outcome from a cross may therefore not be infringed by dealing in plants identified using the method.

 Article 8 of the EU Biotechnology Directive of 1998 further expands this protection to downstream generations of plants.
 Therefore, even though a process claim may only recite a step of, for example, transformation, it is still infringed by dealing not only in the first-generation plant directly obtained by the process, but also by dealing in plants downstream in the pedigree.
 Therefore, even where a product claim (which will in general naturally cover all generations) is not available, a process claim can have significant power.
-This tends to return some of the protection taken away by G2/07 and G1/08, in that, if the invention lies in what is introduced into the plant or the manner of the introduction, a process claim still reaches through to further plant generations.
+This returns some of the protection taken away by G2/07 and G1/08.
+In particular, if an invention lies in what is introduced into the plant or in the manner of the introduction, a process claim still reaches through to further plant generations.

 Other patentability requirements

-In this regard, it is important to recognise that, although avoiding the Article 53(b) exclusion is a prerequisite and can be a significant hurdle, it is not the whole story.
-Any claim to a plant or a process for producing one has of course to comply with all the other requirements of the EPC.
+Although avoiding the Article 53(b) EPC exclusion is a prerequisite and can be a significant hurdle, this is of course not the whole story.
+Any claim to a plant or a process for producing one has to comply with all the other requirements of the EPC.
 For example:

-• If sequence information is not available, for example in the case of a mutation, it can be difficult to satisfy the requirement for clarity.
-Marker information on the genomic position of a change may assist with this, especially if the markers are very close together.
+- If sequence information is not available for a trait, for example in the case of a mutation or unmapped disease resistance gene, it can be difficult to satisfy the requirement for clarity.
+Flanking marker information to narrow down the genomic position of the mutation or gene may assist with this, especially if the markers are in close proximity.

-• The EPO’s strict approach to added subject matter and amendments can also be an issue.
+- The EPO’s strict approach to added subject matter and amendments can be an issue.
 If a specification has been written with non-EPO (especially US) law in mind, it may be difficult to find basis (support) for the amendments ideal under Article 53(b) EPC.
+For example, it can be helpful if the specification contains a disclosure of various possible means, other than introgression, by which a trait or gene may be introduced into a plant or plant part, so as to enable including such detail in the claims if needed.
 Please feel free to contact us at the drafting stage if input is needed on these issues.

 Finally, it is worth noting that some older applications benefit from a more generous standard in some respects owing to a transitional provision in G3/198.